[This is an update to a post originally published in 2011]

 Well, sort of.

-YouTube has a feature call Safety Mode.
-They describe it here as a setting “that helps screen out potentially objectionable content that you may prefer not to see or don’t want others in your family to stumble across while enjoying YouTube.”
+YouTube has a feature call Restricted Mode (formerly called Safety Mode).
+They describe it here as a setting “that helps screen out potentially objectionable content that you may prefer not to see or don’t want others in your family to see on YouTube.”
 It’s not a bad idea to set this on all browsers, computers, and devices that your kids might use.
 It is not foolproof – it won’t filter out everything – but it is one extra layer of protection.

-1. Scroll down to the bottom of any YouTube page and look for the words “Safety: Off.”
+1. Scroll down to the bottom of any YouTube page and look for the button “Restricted Mode: Off.”

-2. Click the word “Off” to turn view the choices.
-Click “On” to turn the feature on.
+2. Click the button to view the choices.
+Click “On” to turn the feature on, then click “Save”.

-3. Lock Safety Mode into place: If you have a YouTube account (often associated with a Google account), sign in and then you can “lock” this feature.
-(Even if you don’t have a YouTube account, you can still enable Safety Mode; the only difference is that someone else using that computer can turn it off.)
+3. Lock Restricted Mode into place: If you have a YouTube account (usually associated with a Google account), sign in and then you can “lock” this feature.
+(You can still enable Restricted Mode without a YouTube account; the only difference is that someone else using that computer can turn it off.)

-Your YouTube/Google account information (password) is now required to unlock Safety mode.
+Your YouTube/Google account information (password) is now required to unlock Restricted mode.
 You can even log out of YouTube, and safety mode will STILL be locked.

-Be sure to enable safety mode on each computer and each web browser your child might use.
-(Meaning, if you enable Safety Mode on YouTube in the Firefox browser, it won’t be enabled in the Chrome or Internet Explorer browser automatically).
+Be sure to enable restricted mode on each computer and each web browser your child might use.
+(Meaning, if you enable Restricted Mode on YouTube in the Firefox browser, it won’t be enabled in the Chrome or Internet Explorer browser automatically).

 More information is available here on YouTube Help.

-For those with the YouTube app on a phone or tablet, there is a setting called “Safe Search Filtering”.
-This seems to be work the same as “Safety Mode” in the desktop version.
+For those with the YouTube app on a phone or tablet, there is a setting called “Restricted Mode Filtering”.
+This seems to be work the same as “Restricted Mode” in the desktop version.
 The main difference is that the setting CANNOT BE LOCKED.
 If your child figures out where to find the setting, they can easily change it (whether logged into a YouTube account or not).

-- Click the Menu icon (3 lines) in the upper left to reveal the menu.
+- Click the Account icon in the upper right, then click Settings .

-Will Safety Mode protect your kids against everything on YouTube you may not want them to see?
+Will Restricted Mode protect your kids against everything on YouTube you may not want them to see?
 No. Will it help a little bit?
 Yes.
 I recommend using YouTube Restricted mode wherever your younger kids watch YouTube.